 There is a section in the introduction of Keto Breads that shows what you can use to substitute eggs in their recipes and it comes with formulas and ratios you can use.
 Eggs are meant to be binding agents and give structure to baked goods.
 Therefore, expect the results to vary from the recipes made with eggs.
 Nonetheless, he reckons the end results will be quite similar and still be very tasty.

-But did you know that Kelley Herring also has a recipe book full of scrumptious grain-free, sugar-free desserts?
+Yes, Kelley Herring also has a recipe book full of scrumptious grain-free, sugar-free desserts.
 The sugar-free aspect uses real natural sweeteners such as erythritol.

 These dessert recipes are a dream come true for people with food sensitivities (like some of us) or those on low carb diets, and again I reckon the book is under priced and over delivers!

 We hope you have enjoyed our Keto Breads review and will not be afraid to try this latest book by Kelley Herring.
 The recipes in the Keto Breads book (and the other keto recipe books that appear when you click the link) are great, and we’re sure you’ll love them as much as we do.

 - Eve Mayhew is a stay-at-home Mum, graphic designer and wife who takes more of a relaxed and practical approach to her lifestyle.
 She prefers to live a more stress-free life and enjoys food and drink in moderation by counting her blessings rather than counting the calories or feeling guilty over the odd soft drink or fast food fix every now and then.
 (Contact Author)